• Skip to primary navigation

 Most brands of ready made puff pastry are suitable for vegans – but always check the label – and I used grated Violife vegan cheese.

-pesto puff pastry twists with cheese
+puff pastry and pesto twists

 How to make pesto and cheese puff pastry twists